MIchaeladcock/michaeladcock.github.io/_posts/2020-11-26-THM-ChillHack.md

 <p>They were very weak passwords and crackstation.net was able to crack both.
 Let’s note the user names and password and keep enumerating. </p>
 <img src="/img/chillhack/23.crack-station.png">

-<p>Let’s cech the images we download from the images folder on the server.
+<p>Let’s check the images we download from the images folder on the server.
 First let’s try the .jpg and see if these any hidden data in it.</p>
 <img src="/img/chillhack/">

 <p>Using steghide I was able to extract a file named backup.zip.
 Let’s unzip and see what’s inside.</p>